kumuluz/blog.sunesis.si/_posts/2017-09-15-kumuluzee-release-2.4.1.markdown

 - Fixed the Maven plugin copying dependencies to an incorrect directory - now target/dependency, was target/classes/dependency.
 - Fixed the logging implementation in the EeClassLoader to not initialise the Java Util Logging before KumuluzEE itself has the chance to initialize it.
 - Added the missing information of the loaded KumuluzEE extensions in the `EeRuntime` API.

+More details about this release can be found on [GitHub](https://github.com/kumuluz/kumuluzee/releases/tag/v2.4.1).